DXgovernance/DAVI/src/stores/readme.md

 4. In `[implementationName] > index.ts` change:
    1. Exported object name
    2. name
-   3. bytecode
+   3. bytecodes array
    4. hooks
+   5. hooksFallback
+   6. capabilities
+   7. checkDataSourceAvailability
-   5. adjust the capabilities
+   8. adjust the capabilities
 5. Import and add the governance interface to the exported array in `governanceInterfaces.ts`
 6. Add / modify / delete the hooks depending on the governance requirements